Table of Contents

 Average monthly housing cost in Switzerland

-It doesn’t matter if you live in the U.S. or Switzerland, housing is always going to be a big cost.
+It doesn’t matter if you live in the U.S. or Switzerland; housing is always going to make a big portion of your total cost of living.
 However, it’s fair to say that the cost of housing does add to the overall cost of living in Switzerland.
 The average rent in Switzerland is quite high in comparison to the rest of the world.
-However, there are many people who work in Switzerland but live in Germany, France, or Italy.
+However, many people work in Switzerland but live in Germany, France, or Italy.
 If you’re on a tight budget, think about moving to a smaller city or town.

 To keep things simple, we’ll look at the Switzerland cost of living in dollars, so you can see how much rent you’ll pay each month if you move here.